NLnetLabs/krill/doc/development/04_es_krill.md

 }
 ```

-If command has no effect, i.e. there is no error and no change, then it is
+If a command has no effect, i.e. there is no error and no change, then it is
 simply forgotten.
 But, if a command resulted in changes, or an error, then
 it is saved.
 In case of an error we simply save the command and a description
 of the error.
 In case of success we save the command and all events.
 Whenever